TiagoOlivoto/metan/README.md

 -   Estimation AMMI models based on number of IPCAs;
 -   Prediction in mixed-effect models;
 -   Variance components and genetic parameters in mixed-effect models;
--   Graphics tools for generating biplots
+-   Graphics tools for generating biplots.

 Dependences
 ===========